General enquiries: 0800 326 5559

 Psychotherapists are trained in a variety of approaches and will utilise different aspects according to what’s appropriate for the client.
 This is what’s known as an integrative approach.

-What therapy do you receive within a rehabilitation programme?
+What therapy for addiction treatment do you receive within a rehabilitation programme?

 The type of rehabilitation service accessed and type of addiction a person is living with will influence what psychotherapy they receive.